karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 _**⚠️ Warning**: This bot was configured on macOS Catalina.
 It has **NOT** been tested on anything else.
 Setting it up can also cause security vulnerabilities. **Implement at your own risk.** ⚠️_

+### The TL;DR

-We use a python script to randomize and execute the commits -- it'd be weird if you committed the same amount of times every day.
-Then we run a daily local cron job to execute the script.
+We'll use a python script to randomize and execute the commits -- it'd be weird if you committed the same amount of times every day.
+Then we'll run a daily local cron job to execute the script.

 ### 1. Clone my repo